On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling

-We will say that $\bf{A}$ in \eqref{Eqn:linear_system} is IIDG when its entries are IID Gaussian.
-Good performance of AMP is guaranteed only when $\bf{A}$ is IIDG.
-This IIDG restriction is relaxed in orthogonal AMP (OAMP) \cite{Ma2016,MaSPL2015a, Ma_SPL2015b}.
-Let the singular value decomposition (SVD) of $\bf{A}$ be \BE \bf{A}\!=\!\bf{U}^{\rm H}\bf{\Sigma} \bf{V}, \EE where $\bf{U}\!\in\! \mathbb{C}^{M\times M}$ and $\bf{V}\!\in\! \mathbb{C}^{N\times N}$ are unitary and $\bf{\Sigma}$ is an $M\times N$ rectangular diagonal matrix.
-We will say that $\bf{V}$ is Haar distributed if $\bf{V}$ is uniformly distributed over all unitary matrices \cite{Hiai2000, Tulino2004}.
-We will say that $\bf{A}$ is \emph{right-unitarily invariant} if $\bf{V}$ in \eqref{Eqn:SVD} is Haar distributed.
-We will call \eqref{Eqn:linear_system} a large unitarily invariant system (LUIS) when $M\to\infty$, $N\to\infty$ with their ratio fixed and $\bf{V}$ is Haar distributed.
-The SE for OAMP is conjectured for LUIS in \cite{Ma2016} and rigorously proved in \cite{Rangan2016, Takeuchi2017}.
-The MMSE-optimality of OAMP in LUIS is derived in \cite{Barbier2018b, Kabashima2006} under the assumption that the SE for OAMP is accurate.
-Recently, to avoid the high complexity LMMSE in OAMP, low-complexity convolutional AMP (CAMP) \cite{Takeuchi2020CAMP} and memory AMP (MAMP) \cite{LeiMAMP} were proposed for LUIS.
+Good performance of AMP is guaranteed only when $\bf{A}$ is IIDG, i.e., its entries are IID Gaussian.
+This IIDG restriction is relaxed in orthogonal AMP (OAMP) for a large unitarily invariant system (LUIS) \cite{Ma2016,MaSPL2015a, Ma_SPL2015b}.
+Let the singular value decomposition (SVD) of $\bf{A}$ be $\bf{A}\!=\!\bf{U}^{\rm H}\bf{\Sigma} \bf{V}$, where $\bf{U}\!\in\! \mathbb{C}^{M\times M}$ and $\bf{V}\!\in\! \mathbb{C}^{N\times N}$ are unitary and $\bf{\Sigma}$ is an $M\times N$ rectangular diagonal matrix.
+We say that $\bf{V}$ is Haar distributed if it is uniformly distributed over all unitary matrices \cite{Hiai2000, Tulino2004}.
+We say that $\bf{A}$ is \emph{right-unitarily invariant} if $\bf{V}$ is Haar distributed.
+We call \eqref{Eqn:linear_system} LUIS when $M,N\to\infty$ with their ratio fixed and $\bf{V}$ is Haar distributed and independent of $\bf{U}\bf{\Sigma}$.
+Additionally, the empirical eigenvalue distribution of $\bf{AA}^{\rm H}$ converges almost surely to a compactly supported deterministic distribution.
+Recently, to avoid the high-complexity LMMSE in OAMP, two low-complexity variants called convolutional AMP (CAMP) \cite{Takeuchi2020CAMP} and memory AMP (MAMP) \cite{LeiMAMP} were proposed for LUIS.